fenago/deep-learning-for-nlp/Lab Guides/chapter_10/Lab_6.md

 Data Preparation

-Note: The preparation of the movie review dataset was first described in Chapter 9.
+Note: The preparation of the movie review dataset was first described previously.
 In this section, we will look at 3 things:
 1. Separation of data into training and test sets.
 2. Loading and cleaning the data to remove punctuation and numbers.